Skip to main content

 Summit Trail at Smith Rock State Park

 Ascend higher than the resident golden eagles on your way to the best vantage point in Smith Rock State Park.
-Host to more than a half-million climbers every year, it’s tough to avoid crowds at Smith Rock, but the Summit Trail’s relative infancy (it opened in the Spring of 2013) makes this path a bit more secluded than other trails in the park.
+Host to more than half a million climbers every year, it’s tough to avoid crowds at Smith Rock, but the Summit Trail’s relative infancy (it opened in the Spring of 2013) makes this path a bit more secluded than other trails in the park.
 Along this fairly strenuous eight-mile looping trail, you’ll encounter stunning views of Monkey Face and the Crooked River meandering through the high desert grassland thousands of feet below.
 Consider approaching the hike counter-clockwise to knock out the incline along Burma Road early.

 Difficulty: Difficult

-Distance: 8 miles roundtrip
+Distance: 8 miles round trip

 Dogs: Must be on a leash year-round